lkelsall/nc-games/README.md

 A website for posting, commenting on and upvoting board game reviews, created using ReactJS.

-A live version of this project is hosted on Netlify here (add link).
+A live version of this project is hosted on Netlify [here](https://nc-board-games.netlify.app/).

-This website uses an Express API backend, which has its own repo on GitHub here.
+This website uses an Express API backend, which has its own repo on GitHub [here](https://github.com/lkelsall/nc-games-api).

 ## Running Locally